Thanking God for Jesus in Stressful Times

 Notice that he does not say to give thanks for everything, but in everything.
 We do not give thanks for acute illness, bankruptcy, or the death of a loved one.
 But, as difficult as it can be at times, we can and should give thanks in the midst of these trials.

-Christmas, Resurrection Day Sunday, and Thanksgiving can be something we experience throughout the year.
+Thanksgiving Day, Christmas Day, and Resurrection Day Sunday can be something we experience throughout the year.
 The Father sent into the world the greatest gift of His own Son, God in the flesh, to save people dead in their trespasses and sins.
 Jesus paid in full the penalty for sinners by dying on the cross.
 He rose again on the third day, the first day of the week, so that all who trust in Him alone are born again, reconciled to God, and receive eternal life.
 This is the best reason to have an attitude of thanksgiving as a way of life.

-Not only will Jesus be with us always in this life, He will see to it that all who trust in Him alone will make it home to heaven.
+Not only will Jesus be with you always in this life, but He will also see to it that all who trust in Him alone will make it home to heaven.